CBN Aware Of Nigerians’ Pains, Working On Relief Measures – Emefiele

 The Governor of the Central Bank of Nigeria, Godwin Emefiele, has said that the apex bank acknowledges the pains Nigerians are facing in accessing the new naira notes and are working on closing the gaps observed in the circulation process.

-Emefiele stated in an ongoing special briefing at the CBN office in Lagos.
+Emefiele stated during a special briefing at the CBN office in Lagos on Friday.

 According to the CBN governor, the apex bank will extend cash swaps to microfinance banks and engage 30,000 super agents in the hinterlands as part of new measures to accelerate the circulation of new naira notes.